Entry Level

 Boutique Hotel

 After arriving in Cagliari you will be transferred to your hotel to check in.
-After check in, you’ll be taken on a city tour of Cagliari, guided by one of our most experienced guides, lose yourself in the alleys among the small craft shops and discover the reasons why Cagliari is the jewel of the Mediterranean.
+You will then be taken on a city tour of Cagliari, guided by one of our most experienced guides.
+Lose yourself in the alleys among the small craft shops and discover the reasons why Cagliari is the jewel of the Mediterranean.

 The tour will take you through all the city has to offer, from the charm of thousand-year-old buildings and areas, to the beauty of one of the largest city beaches in Europe and then to the lagoon areas within the city populated by numerous species of birds.